vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

         var items = new CustomListObjectElementCollection();
         items.Add(item);

-        // Replace the data source's output with our new row of data. this.Data.Push(data.ListName).Update(0, item);
+        // Replace the data source's output with our row of data. this.Data.Push(data.ListName).Update(0, item);
     }
 }